Trying to find things to do with your kids – when you’re on a tight budget – is really tough.

 There is something really special about seeing a live performance and the kids get captivated by it all.

-We’ve been lucky enough to see Les Mis (obvs got cheap theatre tickets 😊) and we’ve taken the kids to see Wicked – they LOVED it!
+We’ve been lucky enough to see Les Mis (obvs got cheap theatre tickets) and we’ve taken the kids to see Wicked and The Play That Goes Wrong – they LOVED it!

-We would like to take them more often, but even our local theatre can charge an arm and a leg for tickets.
-Sometimes going to see a show in London can work out cheaper (even with travel, as we can blag some amazingly good priced – or even free – tickets).
+When we used to live in Kent, our local theatres charged an arm and a leg for tickets, so it could sometimes work out cheaper to head to London (even with travel, as we can blag some amazingly good priced – or even free – tickets).

 Kids Week free theatre tickets

 This summer, you’re able to get free theatre tickets in London for your children.

 If your child is aged 17 and under, and there is a full paying adult, you can get a set of adult’s and kid’s tickets at half-price (similar to a free ticket as before) to a huge range of different shows.

 (Usually, it’s a child under 16, but as the offer didn’t run last year, they are extending the age range so the older kids don’t miss out.)